-Pedalling analysis is the new Elite-developed feature that analyzes a cyclist power output across the whole pedalling arc, exclusive for owners of home trainers with internal power meter (Drivo, Drivo II, Direto, Direto X, Kura).
+Pedalling analysis is the new Elite-developed feature that analyzes a cyclist power output across the whole pedalling arc, exclusive for owners of home trainers with internal power meter (Drivo, Drivo II, Direto, Direto X, Direto XR, Kura).

 This function lets the cyclist display the power output change during the whole pedalling arc, the pedalling coordination as a result of the combined work of extensors and flexors muscles and, ultimately, pedalling roundness and the mechanical efficiency of his / her athletic action.

 For pro and amateur cyclists alike this translates into a real performance improvement as it's the best way of effectively channeling the effort on pedals.

 The aforementioned home trainers contain a very accurate internal power monitor that reads power